-An earlier Phase II trial that assessed the safety and tolerability of the drug [acoramidis 400 mg and 800 mg, n=32) vs. (placebo, n=17)] over 28 days was followed by an open-label extension study that extended the follow-up period to 30 months.
-The open-label extension study was limited by its small sample size and short follow-up time, and therefore did not provide additional insights into the drug's durability beyond what is known from the Phase III ATTRibute-CM trial.
+An earlier Phase II trial that assessed the safety and tolerability of the drug [acoramidis 400 mg and 800 mg, n=32) vs. (placebo, n=17)] over 28 days was followed by an open-label extension study that extended the follow-up period to 30 months.28 The open-label extension study was limited by its small sample size and short follow-up time, and therefore did not provide additional insights into the drug's durability beyond what is known from the Phase III ATTRibute-CM trial.

-Vutrisiran was evaluated as treatment for ATTR-CM in its pivotal trial, HELIOS-B. The enrolled population included both patients on no other disease-modifying therapy and patients on tafamidis.
+Vutrisiran was evaluated as treatment for ATTR-CM in its pivotal trial, HELIOS-B. The enrolled population included patients on no other disease-modifying therapy and patients on tafamidis.
+Topline results from the trial were made publicly available on June 24th, 2024, with further results expected to be presented at the European Society of Cardiology Congress August 30 to September 2, 2024.

-The HELIOS-B trial enrolled 655 patients ages 18 to 85 diagnosed with ATTR-CM (hereditary and wild-type).30-32 Key inclusion criteria included a history of heart failure with at least one prior hospitalization or clinical evidence of heart failure, and NT-proBNP levels between 600-8500 ng/L. Key exclusion criteria included NYHA Class IV, NYHA Class III with a National Amyloidosis Centre ATTR stage of 3 (defined as an NT-proBNP level of >3000 pg per milliliter and an eGFR of <45 ml per minute per 1.73 m2 of body-surface area).
-Patients were randomized 1:1 to receive either vutrisiran 25 mg subcutaneously or placebo every 3 months for up to 36 months.
-Approximately 40% of trial participants were on tafamidis at baseline.
-A subsequent open-label extension allowed for vutrisiran use.
+The HELIOS-B trial enrolled 655 patients ages 18 to 85 diagnosed with ATTR-CM (hereditary and wild-type).29-31 Key inclusion criteria included a history of heart failure with at least one prior hospitalization or clinical evidence of heart failure, and NT-proBNP levels between 600-8500 ng/L. Key exclusion criteria included NYHA Class IV, NYHA Class III with high risk as defined by prespecified criteria (these criteria are not yet available to us) and severe polyneuropathy.31 Patients were randomized 1:1 to receive either vutrisiran 25 mg subcutaneously or placebo every 3 months for up to 36 months.
+Approximately 40% of trial participants were on tafamidis.32 A subsequent open-label extension allowed for vutrisiran use.
 The primary objective was to evaluate the efficacy of vutrisiran versus placebo in reducing all-cause mortality and cardiovascular hospitalizations in a composite endpoint.
 Secondary objectives included assessing functional capacity, quality of life, all-cause mortality, and change in NYHA class.
 On February 15, 2024, the manufacturer revised the primary and secondary endpoints of the HELIOS-B trial to include assessment of vutrisiran in the subset of patients who were not receiving tafamidis.